Procter & Gamble (NYSE:PG) PT Set at $170.00 by Evercore ISI

-The company also recently announced a quarterly dividend, which was paid on Monday, May 16th.
-Shareholders of record on Friday, April 22nd were paid a dividend of $0.9133 per share.
-This represents a $3.65 dividend on an annualized basis and a yield of 2.57%.
+The firm also recently disclosed a quarterly dividend, which was paid on Monday, May 16th.
+Stockholders of record on Friday, April 22nd were paid a $0.9133 dividend.
 This is a positive change from Procter & Gamble’s previous quarterly dividend of $0.87.
-The ex-dividend date of this dividend was Thursday, April 21st.
-Procter & Gamble’s payout ratio is presently 63.70%.
+The ex-dividend date was Thursday, April 21st.
+This represents a $3.65 dividend on an annualized basis and a dividend yield of 2.57%.
+Procter & Gamble’s dividend payout ratio is 63.70%.

 The Procter & Gamble Company provides branded consumer packaged goods to consumers in North and Latin America, Europe, the Asia Pacific, Greater China, India, the Middle East, and Africa.
 It operates in five segments: Beauty; Grooming; Health Care; Fabric & Home Care; and Baby, Feminine & Family Care.